 While you might not need remote provisioning capabilities at the moment, eUICC-enabled eSIMs are the wave of the future — and for good reason.
 They give you the ability to swap out SIM profiles on your devices remotely if you need to switch carriers or networks.
 Choosing a provider now that makes and supports eUICC technology ensures that you won’t need to go through the headache of finding a new connectivity service if you need those capabilities in the future.

 Recommended Reading: eSIM vs. IoT SIM card: 5 differences explained

 Device and connectivity management are essential components of any M2M/IoT project.
 Pick a provider whose management platform is intuitive and accessible, giving you real-time visibility into the health of your fleet.
 Information about device usage, data limits, and connectivity status is vital, and tracking tools and alert triggers can make device management easier and more streamlined.

 Large carriers tend to price M2M connectivity in bulky, complicated plans that can cause you to purchase more data usage than you need.
-Carrier-agnostic providers, on the other hand, are more likely to offer flexible pricing.
+On the other hand, carrier-agnostic providers are more likely to offer flexible pricing.
 A pay-as-you-go model works great for smaller device deployments, and the rates often go down as you add more devices.

 Hologram specializes in M2M connectivity.
-Our hardware-agnostic global SIM connects automatically to the best available local networks from more than 550 global partners, and our easy-to-use Dashboard and flexible REST API enable efficient device management.
-If you’re interested in discussing your M2M connectivity needs, get in touch with us.
+Our hardware-agnostic global SIM connects automatically to the best available local networks from more than 470+ global partners.
+And our easy-to-use Dashboard and flexible REST API enable efficient device management.
+Ready to start your IoT deployment?
+Check out our global IoT SIM card.